You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 As you’ve learned in this article, they both have their own advantages and downsides.

-If you’re looking to heat a bigger room, my opinion is that you should go with ceramic heaters.
+If you want to heat a bigger room, use ceramic heaters.